deehuck/dotfiles/README.md

 Restart neovim and run the :UpdateRemotePlugins and deoplete should operate normally after that.

+### Issues

+Deoplete seems to break on debian machines with the current config.
+Works :100: otherwise.
 # mharrington's Notes

 Everything below is lifted from mharington's repo page.
 This will change overtime as I make my own changes.